pebbe/AndroidVrKubus/README.md

   - `server` exchanges the vector with an external server
   - `server2` is like `server`, using multiple connections

+The start-up screen lets you choose between `vertraagd` en `server2`.

 The providers `server` and `server2` were tested on a private, local network.
 The simple `server` is clearly too slow.
 The rotation of the cube is jerky.
 With `server2` using eight simultaneous connections, the